ms/buildtogether.tech/src/git-team.md

 ## Code Reviews

 There's no point creating PRs if they are all merged as-is.
-The reason they exist is to allow <span g="code_review" i="code review!effectiveness of">code review</span>.
+The reason they exist is to allow [% i "code review!effectiveness of" %][% g code_review %]code review[% /g %][% /i %].
 One study after another since the mid-1970s has proven that code review is the most cost-effective way to find bugs in software [% b Cohen2010 %].
 It is also the most effective way to share knowledge between team members: if you read someone else's code, you have a chance to